woodcox/city-jekyll/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerability in the city-jekyll theme, don't hesitate to _report them_.
+If there are any vulnerabilities in the city-jekyll theme, don't hesitate to _report them_.

 1. Please open an issue on [GitHub](https://github.com/woodcock3/city-jekyll).
 If you do not have a GitHub account please use any of the [email addresses](https://woodcock3.github.io/city-jekyll/) on the webpages to inform the webmaster.
 2. In the issue or email you should: